Catherine Helen Spence: Suffrage and electoral reform

 Spence also became involved in the movement for women's suffrage in the early 1890s.
-She attended her first meeting of the Women's Suffrage League in 1891—a major coup for the league given her public profile—and by May had been appointed the organisation's vice-president.
+She attended her first meeting of the Women's Suffrage League in 1891—a major coup for the league given her public profile—and by May she had been appointed the organisation's vice-president.
 In 1894, while Spence was in the United States, a bill permitting women's suffrage was introduced in the South Australian parliament.
 Spence returned on 12 December amidst a massive mobilisation in support of the bill.
 The suffrage movement gave her a rapturous reception and listened to her recount her meetings with North American and European suffragists.
-Five days later, the bill was passed and South Australia became the first of the Australian colonies to grant women the vote.
+Five days later, the South Australian parliament passed the bill, and South Australia became the first of the Australian colonies to grant women the vote.

 As momentum for the cause of electoral reform and proportional representation stalled, Spence redirected her attention to the growing movement for the federation of Australia.
 She unsuccessfully campaigned for the use of effective voting in the 1897 Australasian Federal Convention election, then decided that she herself would run as a candidate.
 Despite fears that her nomination would be rejected on the basis of her gender, her candidacy was accepted and she became Australia's first female political candidate.
-She was ultimately unsuccessful, coming in 22nd position out of 33 candidates.
+She was not elected - only ten were elected and she placed 22nd out of 33 candidates.
 In the latter half of the 1890s, Spence continued her political activities by delivering lectures to the Women's League to provide women with political education, and became the vice-president of the South Australian branch of the International Council of Women.
-She also founded a workers' cooperative owned wholly by women called the Co-operative Clothing Company.
+She also founded the Co-operative Clothing Company, a workers' cooperative owned wholly by women.

 Later life and death

-In her later years, Spence was widely known as the "The Grand Old Woman of Australia".
+In her later years, Spence was widely known as "The Grand Old Woman of Australia".
 After her tour of the United States in 1894, she was reportedly viewed by many South Australians as an international celebrity.
 At a celebration of Spence's 80th birthday in 1905, the Chief Justice of South Australia labelled her "the most distinguished woman they had had in Australia".
 She began writing her autobiography shortly before her death, intending to serialize it in The Register.
 She died on 3 April 1910.
 Her autobiography was written up to the year 1887, and her friend and fellow activist Jeanne Young completed the rest from Spence's manuscripts.
 After its serialization, it was published as a book in 1910.